firdausyh/Human-Resource-Management-System/README.md

 # Human-Resource-Management-System
 This project is to deliver Employee Schema in the application Database for a Company's Human Resource Management System (HRMS).
+This is implemeted using python and replicated using SQL.